 For example, say that your aesthetic leans toward artistic bohemian.
 Having your treadmill sitting in the corner of your boho chic living room can create some pretty strong visual clashing.
 But by adding something as simple as a curtain you can draw around your treadmill or a free-standing screen, you can easily partition your treadmill in a brand new area.

 Even if you don’t currently have a shed you can give up for your treadmill, you can purchase a stand-alone shed from a home improvement store.
-This shed should be fully converted into a climate-controlled workout space—similar to what is needed with an appropriate garage.
+This shed should be fully converted into a climate-controlled workout space.
 It should not play host to the lawnmower and other tools, as any excess dust, dirt, and lack of climate-control will end up with a voided warranty.

 Under your stairs maybe a closet that has become packed with odds and ends, from Christmas decor to the vacuum cleaner, much like a hall closet.
 But, unlike a hall closet, there is usually enough room under your stairs to store a folded-up treadmill without having to do much besides relocating the clutter.